 These students will be invited to join the Beta Gamma Sigma honors society.
 Students who are on this list for invitation will NOT have any incomplete grades and will have fulfilled all of the degree requirements for their program by the end of the semester.
 This includes providing proof that the student has either completed or is in the process of completing the Career Services requirements for his degree.

 Letter grades are used in performance evaluation as follows:

 A+ Exceptional (4.3)

 A Outstanding (4.0)

 C+ Needs improvement (2.3)

 I Incomplete: An incomplete is given at the discretion of the instructor when circumstances beyond the student’s control prevent him or her from meeting specific out-of-class requirements after the last day to withdraw.
 Only the instructor of the course may assign an incomplete.
 Students have a maximum of sixty days from the date of the last class meeting to make up outstanding coursework and receive a grade.
 An incomplete course will convert to failure if the outstanding work is not completed within the specified sixty days.
 A student should be in good academic standing.
 Exceptions may be granted at the request of the faculty member and with the approval of the GSOM Program Director or Associate Dean.

 W Withdraw: Indicates that the student withdrew from the course.
-Withdrawal requests must be submitted in writing to Mary Gamache, Coordinator of Registration and Student Accounts, prior to the deadline.
+Withdrawal requests must be submitted in writing to the Registrar's Office, prior to the deadline.
 (See academic calendar)

 Grades are posted and may be viewed on the Web for Student website (details in the CUWeb for Students section).
 An email is sent to notify students when grades have been posted.
 Students can print an unofficial transcript for submission for company reimbursement.
 If a more detailed letter from GSOM is required, please contact the GSOM Program Manager (email@example.com) with your request prior to the end of the semester.